Tiny 'oddball' galaxy discovered lurking in our cosmic backyard

 Astronomers using the Hubble Space Telescope just made an unexpected discovery: a group of stars thought to be part of our own Milky Way galaxy actually belongs to a previously unknown galaxy that lies 30 million light-years away in an unusually isolated region of space.

-The international team was studying a cluster of stars known as NGC 6752, which lies about 13,000 light-years away on the fringes of the Milky Way.
-But after analyzing the stars' brightnesses and temperatures, the scientists realized that they were looking at objects roughly 2,300 times more distant than originally thought.
+The international team was studying a cluster of stars known as NGC 6752, which lies about 13,000 light-years away at the edge of the Milky Way.
+But after analyzing the brightnesses and temperatures of the stars under observation, the scientists realized they weren't in the cluster at all but were roughly 2,300 times more distant.

 "This was a truly serendipitous find," Luigi "Rolly" Bedin, an astronomer at the Astronomical Observatory of Padova in Italy, told NBC News MACH in an email.
 Bedin is the leader of the team and the lead author of a paper describing the discovery, which was published Thursday in the journal Monthly Notices of the Royal Astronomical Society.